geokkjer/blog/README.md

 # blog
 This is the repo form my personal blog.
-Built usin Zola and deployed to Cloudflare pages for now.
+Built using Zola and deployed to Cloudflare pages for now.